 WPS lists a dedicated support phone number on its website.
 After searching for World Payment Services reviews on other websites, we were unable to locate any complaints about the company outside of the BBB.
 It is possible that First Data provides some customer support for WPS clients, which would result in those complaints appearing under First Data’s online profiles rather than WPS’s.
 Nevertheless, the company appears as of this update to have an enviable complaint rate for its size and time in business.

-WPS has been an accredited business listed with the Better Business Bureau (BBB) since March 25, 2010.
-As of this review, the company has an “A+” rating with the BBB and has only had two complaints lodged against it in the last three years.
-As noted above, the complaint regarded a customer being charged an early termination fee of $295, which they claimed they were never made aware of when they signed up.
+WPS is not accredited with the Better Business Bureau (BBB) and currently has an “A+” rating with only two complaints lodged against it in the last three years.
+As noted above, one complaint mentions a customer being charged an early termination fee of $295, which they claimed they were never made aware of when they signed up.
 This complaint was made in September of 2011 and has been subsequently resolved to the merchant’s satisfaction.
 The customer has acknowledged to the BBB that WPS provided a full refund of the amount in question.
 Although the BBB page for WPS is nearly spotless, we believe that “A+” ratings should be reserved for companies with zero complaints.
 We are therefore adjusting the BBB’s rating to a very strong “A.”

 Leave your review of World Payment Services in the comment section below:

 Getting paid to re-write this page?
 Click here to earn a reward.

 Copyright © CardPaymentOptions.com (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608)